torch/nn/README.md

 <a name="nn.dok"/>
 # Neural Network Package #

-This package provides an easy way to build and train simple or complex neural networks:
+This package provides an easy and modular way to build and train simple or complex neural networks using [Torch](https://github.com/torch/torch7/blob/master/README.md):
  * Modules are the bricks used to build neural networks.
 Each are themselves neural networks, but can be combined with other networks using containers to create complex neural networks:
    * [Module](doc/module.md#nn.Module) : abstract class inherited by all modules;
    * [Containers](doc/containers.md#nn.Containers) : container classes like [Sequential](doc/containers.md#nn.Sequential), [Parallel](doc/containers.md#nn.Parallel) and [Concat](doc/containers.md#nn.Concat);